 - 6 boxes or black paper bags - you could easily wrap empty tissue boxes with orange and black paper too!

 - Tape or mini clothespins to attach the tags to your bags/boxes

-- The items you see on the following tray of supplies ...
+- The items you see in the display tray photo of supplies below!

 What to Put in a Halloween Mystery Box or Bag